Onboarding Crypto Clients: The Accounting Firm's Checklist (2026)

 Sources

-- Crypto onboarding adds complete wallet/exchange access capture, a crypto-scoped engagement letter, and the firm's own client due diligence on top of standard client acceptance (a form + one address is insufficient)
+- Crypto onboarding adds complete wallet and exchange access capture, a crypto-scoped engagement letter, and the firm's own client due diligence on top of standard client acceptance; a form plus one address is insufficient.

-- Access capture requires every in-scope wallet/exchange, read access to reconcile, and a documented client completeness representation (undisclosed wallet → books cannot reconcile to chain)
+- Access capture requires every in-scope wallet and exchange, read access to reconcile, and a documented client completeness representation, because an undisclosed wallet means the books cannot reconcile to the chain.

-- An accounting firm has its own client due-diligence/AML obligations (crypto often higher-risk) separate from the client's business AML; declining/exiting is a legitimate professional decision; jurisdiction-/professional-body-specific — not professional/legal/AML advice
+- An accounting firm has its own client due-diligence and AML obligations (crypto is often higher-risk), separate from the client's business AML.
+Declining or exiting is a legitimate professional decision.
+These points are jurisdiction- and professional-body-specific, and this is not professional, legal, or AML advice.

 Scoping a Crypto Accounting Engagement: Volume, Complexity, Access (2026)